sagan/simplegoproxy/README.md

         Curl binary path (default "curl")
   -decrypt
         Decrypt the encrypted url(s)
-  -enable-all
+  -eid string
+        Used with "-sign -encrypt".
+Encrypted url id, it will appear at the start of generated encrypted entrypoint utl -enable-all
         Enable all schemes url: unix & file & rclone & curl & exec
   -enable-curl